NickSpriggs/netbooks_milestone_3/README.md

 # Milestone Back-End Project

-The following project was my attempt to create a book recommendation website for users based on the movies they like.
-This project makes use of HTML, CSS, Python, Jinja, and Javascript.
+The following project was my attempt to create a book recommendation website for users who are trying watch less television.
+To help with this the recommendations are based on the viewing habits of the visitors.
+Each film is suggested and added to the site by a user, as are the respective recommendations for each film.
+This site currently makes use of HTML, CSS, Python, Jinja, and Javascript.
+It also relies on Heroku for deployment and MongoDB for data storage.

 [View live project](https://readflix.herokuapp.com/)